The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 Copyright 1956, Revised (356), 70 pages.

-In 1956 their were 2 manuals, a Black and Colored Cover:
+In 1956 their were 2 manuals, a Black and Colored Cover

-Singer 301 "Description" from the "Black/Colored Cover" Instruction Manual
+Description from the "Black/Colored Cover" Instruction Manual

 Revolutionary Singer 301 Slant Needle Sewing Machine . . . represents the ultimate in sewing machine design and styling.
 A product of the matchless skill and engineering ability of Singer craftsmen, the Singer 301 is an outstanding addition to our long line of unexcelled Sewing Machines.